ksonda/global-river-runner/index.md

 ### Reproducible Workflows

-The two source datasets used, MERIT-Basins and Naturalearth Rivers and Lake Centerlines, required integration and processing to make them suitable to the river runner application.
+The two source datasets used, MERIT-Basins and Natural Earth Rivers and Lake Centerlines, required integration and processing to make them suitable to the river runner application.
 The workflow code for this is implemented in the R programming language leveraging a variety of open-source R packages.
 The workflow is orchestrated by [this](https://code.usgs.gov/wma/nhgf/mainstems/-/blob/master/merit_runner.R) top-level runner.
 The workflow automates every aspect of data preparation, from source data downloads to writing input data for the river runner services.

 ### Open Standards